gjcedeno/wp-all-import-docs/import/how-to-update-existing-wordpress-data.md

 ### Define How to Match with Existing Data

-In Import Settings, select “Attempt to match to existing WordPress posts before creating new ones.”
+In **Import Settings**, select “**Attempt to match to existing WordPress posts before creating new ones.**”

-Choose to match based on Custom field and click the Name box.
-Then enter mls_value, which is the custom field used to store the MLS number for each property.
+Choose to match based on **Custom field** and click the **Name** box.
+Then enter **mls_value**, which is the custom field used to store the MLS number for each property.

 <img src="6-match.png" alt="Import Settings matching by custom field mls_value" width="700">

-Next, drag & drop the MLS column from your CSV file to the Value textbox.
+Next, drag & drop the **MLS** column from your CSV file to the **Value** textbox.

 <img src="7-match-2.png" alt="MLS column dragged into Value textbox" width="700">

 For each record in your file, our plugin will look for a property on your site with an mls_value custom field that equals the same as {mlsno[1]} from your file, and then import the price to it.

 If you have multiple records or properties with this same value, only the first found record will be matched and updated.
-To match multiple properties that have the exact same mls_value custom field and value, custom code would have to be used along with our API.
+To match multiple properties that have the exact same mls_value custom field and value, [custom code](https://www.wpallimport.com/documentation/inline-php/) would have to be used along with our [API](https://www.wpallimport.com/documentation/inline-php/).

 ### Tell WP All Import Exactly Which Fields to Update